ygorcosta/wedeploy.com/ui/src/pages/docs/data/configuring-data.md

 ## What's next?

-Now that you have *WeDeploy Data* API settled up, you can interact [saving data](/docs/data/saving-data.html).
+Now that you have configured, you can start [saving data](/docs/data/saving-data.html).